 Many people think that Heat Pumps will only work in brand new properties with lots of insulation, but this is simply not true.
 Whilst it is true that good insulation standards will reduce running costs, regardless of fuel source, Heat Pumps are just as capable as a traditional fossil fuel system to provide all necessary heating and hot water, even in historic, poorly insulated buildings.

 Keen to find an alternative to the expensive electric storage heaters, and on the advice of a neighbour who was having a system installed by Ecovision, Mrs Stacey approached the company in order to find a solution.
 Ecovision have vast experience in the installation of modern heating solutions within historic houses, and were therefore able to determine that an 8.5kW Air Source Heat Pump and 180L Cylinder would be the most suitable heating solution for the Grade 2 listed property.
-This system will be able to provide the Stacey family with heating and hot water all year round.
+This system will be able to provide the Stacey family with 100% of their heating and hot water all year round.

 Ecovision also ensured that minimum levels of efficiency, set by the government, were met to provide substantial savings in making the switch to renewable technology, a saving in this case of around 50% annually in comparison to the electric storage heaters previously utilised at the property.
 “We are expecting a significant reduction in electricity bills compared to last winter although due to the very mild weather this will be difficult to gauge until temperatures drop considerably.”, comments Mrs Stacey, “However we have already noticed a difference from last winter with our old storage heating system.
 The house has been completely transformed, the system gives off a gentle heat and even our cold, damp bathroom is now constantly dry and warm.”